aro-network/aro-docs/docs/node-operator-guide/aro-lite/aro-lite-faq-troubleshooting.md

 sidebar_label: "FAQ & Troubleshooting"
 ---
 import useBaseUrl from '@docusaurus/useBaseUrl';
+import Link from '@docusaurus/Link';

 # FAQ & Troubleshooting

+- **My Dashboard->Node Detail page shows error message: "Restricted Region Detected!"**
+  This is because we have detected that your node is operating in a restricted region, according to certain legal restrictions.
+This may result in the cancellation of your rewards.
+For more details on restricted regions, please refer to our <Link to="/appendix/terms-of-use">Terms of Use</Link>.

 - **How to Improve My ARO Lite Node's Performance?**
   The performance of ARO Lite nodes depends on three key factors:
 	1. **Uptime**: Ensure your node stays online to maximize rewards.